McMinnville Post # 21 The American Legion

 Legal Committee: shall be charged with the legal supervision of post affairs.
 The chairperson shall be the Post Judge Advocate.

-Visiting Committee: shall be charged with the visiting and comfort of members and their families, when sick or bereaved, and with visiting ex-service personnel in near-by hospitals.
+Visiting Committee: shall be charged with the visitation and comfort of members and their families, when sick or bereaved, and with visiting ex-service personnel in near-by hospitals.
 The chairperson shall be the Post Chaplain.

-8.1: The regular general meeting of this post shall be held in the club lodge room on the evening of the third (3rd) Wednesday of each month at 6:30 pm
+Section #1: The regular general meeting of this post shall be held in the club lodge room on the evening of the third (3rd) Wednesday of each month at 6:30 pm

-8.3: A minimum of four (4) executive officers and five (5) members, a total of nine (9) people present shall constitute a quorum at general meetings.
+Section #3: A minimum of four (4) executive officers and five (5) members, a total of nine (9) people present shall constitute a quorum at general meetings.

-These three (3) branches make up the family of American Legion Post #21.
+These three (3) branches make up the Family of American Legion Post #21.

 - The American Legion